 - The survey will still come out in the middle of the month until the federal election is called, then on Wednesday night/Thursday morning for each week of the formal election campaign.

 - A very high level of security and privacy will be maintained around your personal information and survey responses.
 The data we collect about you will never be sold or given to a third party in a way that could identify you.

 - This will continue to be an independent study, not affiliated with, or funded by, any political party or organisation.

 I have had a number of people offer to contribute money to help with the costs of the study (particularly given this change means losing my scholarship and having to pay for everything myself), and I appreciate that offer of support, but I am not comfortable with it.
 All it would take is one politician to drop some money in a PayPal donation account and someone could accuse me of working for them, and I don’t see any way around that problem.

 Thank you so much to everyone who has been supportive through this recent tough time, particularly my amazing supervisor Bligh Grant, who I am hoping will continue to be involved should the PhD be successfully revived at JCU.
-Look out for his new book The Rise of Right-Populism: Pauline Hanson and Australian Politics to be published by Springer Nature soon (guest appearance from me in chapter 6).
+Look out for his new book The Rise of Right-populism: Pauline Hanson’s One Nation and Australian Politics to be published by Springer Nature in December 2018 (guest appearance from me in chapter 6).

 If you have any questions please feel free to email firstname.lastname@example.org